couchbase/couchbase-lite-core/README.md

 **Couchbase Lite Core** (aka **LiteCore**) is the next-generation core storage and query engine for [Couchbase Lite][CBL].
 It provides a cross-platform implementation of the database CRUD and query features, document versioning, and replication/sync.

 All platform implementations of Couchbase Lite (from 2.0 onward) are built atop this core, adding higher-level language & platform bindings.

-But LiteCore may find other uses too, perhaps for applications that want a fast minimalist data store with map/reduce indexing and queries, but don't need the higher-level features of Couchbase Lite.
+**IMPORTANT:** We do _not_ recommend (or support) using LiteCore directly in other projects.
+Its API is unstable and can be tricky to use.
+Instead, use [Couchbase Lite for C][CBL_C], a cross-platform version of Couchbase Lite with a C (and C++) API.

 ![Travis CI status](https://travis-ci.org/couchbase/couchbase-lite-core.svg?branch=master)